Skip to content

 └──────────────────┘ signal └─────────────────┘

 Every box in that diagram was a part of this series.
-Nothing here is aspirational — it's the code in the repo you've been building.
-What makes it a platform rather than a pile of tools is that the boxes are wired to each other: the image CI builds is the image Kubernetes runs; the model MLflow promotes is the model the pods load; the metric the app emits is the metric that triggers the retrain.
+Nothing here's theoretical — it's the code in the repo you've been building.
+What makes it a platform, rather than a pile of tools, is that the boxes are connected to each other: the image CI builds is the image Kubernetes runs; the model MLflow promotes is the model the pods load; the metric the app emits is the metric that triggers the retrain.

 The full platform: git push through GitHub Actions to ECR, EKS running FastAPI with the MLflow registry, Prometheus and Grafana, and drift-triggered retraining